Protect your family members from potential financial hardships.

 Losing your monthly income can have devastating results.
 This is especially true for high-income individuals or those that are self-employed.

 Disability insurance, sometimes known as income protection insurance, will guard against the depletion of your savings or the selling off of assets to meet your monthly expenses during your rehabilitation period.
 Most financial advisers agree that 65% of someone’s current monthly income is needed to continue in their current lifestyle.

-Yes, however, for those with higher incomes of $150,000 or more, there are some shortfalls that need to be considered:
+Maybe.
+Some people have coverage through work, others do not.
+Even people who have group long-term disability insurance have an issue.
+For those with higher incomes of $150,000 or more, there are some shortfalls that need to be considered: